Photovoltaics

 Economics

-Photovoltaics will produce energy anywhere there is sun and will produce more where there is a lot of sun.
+Photovoltaics will produce energy anywhere there is sunlight and will generate more where there is a lot of sun.
 However, economic viability depends not only on the solar resource, but on economic factors pertaining to the site.
 Economic incentives for photovoltaics, such as tax incentives or state renewable electricity requirements with specific solar targets, increase the value of solar-produced electricity.
-To maximize the value of the photovoltaic electricity, net metering must be available from the local utility on a grid-connected system.
-Net metering allows the user to offset the retail rate of their electricity with the production from the photovoltaic system; in effect, running the meter backwards.
+A common incentive is net-billing, which allows the user to offset the purchase of electricity from the utility with the production and contribution of electricity from the photovoltaic system.

-Other key economic factors that can improve a photovoltaic system's viability are high electricity rates or time of use electricity rates that are high during the sunny parts of the day, solar feed-in tariffs, and any other solar incentive.
+Other key economic factors that can improve a photovoltaic system's viability are: high electricity rates, time of use electricity rates that are high during the sunny parts of the day, solar feed-in tariffs, and any other solar incentive.

 The National Renewable Energy Laboratory (NREL) has developed detailed information on the solar radiation and other factors that contribute to the energy production from photovoltaic systems throughout the United States and in much of the world.
-The following map shows the United States' solar photovoltaics resource potential for the more common "flat-plate" technologies such as crystalline-type and thin-film modules.
-Warmer colors indicate better solar resource.
+The following map shows the United States' solar resource potential, with warmer colors indicating higher solar insolation levels.

 Map depicting photovoltaic solar resource of the United States